 For this reason, you should look for automated ways to create a sitemap.

-For non-WordPress websites, the best way to create a sitemap is to search Google for plugins or software that are integrated to your platform and generate sitemaps according to Google guidelines.
+For non-WordPress websites, the best way to create a sitemap is to search Google for plugins or software that are integrated to your platform and can generate sitemaps according to Google guidelines.

 What to include in your XML sitemap for maximum SEO?

 By default, the plugins will include all your website pages, posts, tags, archives, media etc. but this is not what we want for SEO purposes.
-Here are the guidelines: